-Let’s get really specific.
+Now we want to get really specific with how we can help you say the right thing.
 Below, we’ll take a look at some actual phrases and messages of condolence that you can offer your grieving loved one.

 We begin with some generally appropriate condolence messages.
 You can write these in a sympathy card or use them at a funeral or other memorial.

 - “I’m so very sorry for your loss.”

 - “What can I do to help you right now?”

 - Include a comforting Bible verse such as Psalm 34:18, Isaiah 43:2, and others.

 - Include a poem, song lyric or comforting quote.

 - Include your phone number or email address if appropriate.